iot49/photo-web/README.md

 #### Get a Domain Name

-Login to [Cloudflare](https://www.cloudflare.com/) and purchase a domain name, e.g. `your-domain.com`.
-Update `ROOT_DOMAIN` in the `.env` file.
+Log in to [Cloudflare](https://www.cloudflare.com/), purchase a domain (e.g., `your-domain.com`), and update `ROOT_DOMAIN` in the `.env` file.

 > [!NOTE]
-> All access to photo web is encrypted (i.e. https).
-Because of this a domain name is required even for local access.
+> All access uses HTTPS encryption, requiring a domain name even for local access.

 > [!TIP]
-> Modify the `traefik` configuration if you prefer a different registar.
+> Modify the Traefik configuration to use a different registrar.

 #### Create a Cloudflare API Token (CF_API_TOKEN)